The University of Queensland

 For more information on the admissions process, refer to UQ’s Undergraduate, Non-Award and CSP Admissions Procedures.

-For more information about the calculation of selection ranks for VET Study, visit UQ’s Future Students website or contact UQ Admissions.
+For more information about the calculation of selection ranks for VET Study, visit UQ’s Study website or contact UQ Admissions.

 You are also required to meet relevant subject prerequisites for the program you are applying for.
 This will be satisfied by successful completion of Senior secondary subjects (or equivalent).
+Consult the prerequisites guide to find subject equivalents.
 Subject prerequisites are not generally able to be met through certificate level study.
-Consult the prerequisites guide to find subject equivalents.
+If they cannot be met by either Senior secondary subjects (or equivalent) or certificate level study, you will need to consider bridging studies.
 Any additional entry requirements must also be satisfied.

 Credit transfer